qorix-group/process_description/process/index.rst

 Process Model
 -------------
-The S-CORE process model is described by workflows, executed by roles and is creating work products.
+The project process model is described by workflows, executed by roles and is creating work products.
 Workflow activities are supported by guidances.

 .. figure:: _assets/score_process_area_overview.drawio.svg
   :width: 100%
   :align: center
-  :alt: Process area overview for **S-CORE** platform
+  :alt: Process area overview for the **Project**

-  Process area overview for **S-CORE** platform
+  Process area overview for **Project**

 General Concepts
 ~~~~~~~~~~~~~~~~

-General concepts like traceability of work products, life cycle model, buidling blocks can be found here:
+General concepts like traceability of work products, life cycle model, building blocks can be found here:

 .. toctree::
    :maxdepth: 1